TransgenderDotOrg/static-site/README.md

 We value your input and look forward to your contributions in making www.transgender.org accessible and supportive for everyone.
 Thank you for being part of our project!

 ## Scripts

-* `scan-website.ts` - This take a URL as an input and attempts to extract as much of the relevant information as possible.
+- `scan-website.ts` - This take a URL as an input and attempts to extract as much of the relevant information as possible.
 This will create a new file in the "intake" directory.
-* `process-intake.ts` - This takes the files from the intake directory and creates "resources" with translations for all languages supported.
+- `process-intake.ts` - This takes the files from the intake directory and creates "resources" with translations for all languages supported.
-* `convert-resources.ts` - This takes the data in the "resources" directory and generates flat language specific files to be utilized in the project.
+- `convert-resources.ts` - This takes the data in the "resources" directory and generates flat language specific files to be utilized in the project.
 These files live in "src/resources" and are generated off the fully processed resources.

 ## External Content Intake Instructions

-1. Create a new base intake file by running `scan-website.ts`.
-You can do this via `${npm bin)/ts-node scripts/scan-website.ts <url>`.
+1. Create a new base intake file by running the `scan-website` command.
+You can do this via `npm run scan-website <url>`.
 You need an OpenAI key present in the `OPENAI_API_KEY` environment variable.
 You also need a Google Maps key in the `GOOGLE_MAPS_API_KEY` environment variable.
 2. Proof-read the newly generated file in the "intake" directory.
 Ensure the content is correct and be sure to add and content that is missing.
-3. Run `process-intake.ts`, if `process-intake.ts` fails you will need to cleanup the intake file in the "processed" folder.
+3. Run `npm run process-intake`, if `process-intake` fails you will need to cleanup the intake file in the "processed" folder.
 Generally, it will rarely fail and it will tell you which languages failed as well as the failed output.
 You can usually copy this into the output resource file and patch the issue manually.
 4. Proofread the file in the "resource" directory.
-5. Run `convert-resources.ts` to add it to the project.
+5. Optionally, run `npm run convert-resources` to add it to the project.
+This currently happens with every build command.